Vegetable-SYC/fnk0047-docs/docs/source/fnk0047/codes/C/14_Joystick.rst

 .. image:: ../_static/imgs/14_Joystick/Chapter14_01.png
     :align: center

-This is accomplished by incorporating two rotary potentiometers inside the joystick Module at 90 degrees of each other, placed in such a manner as to detect shifts in direction in two directions simultaneously and with a push button switch in the “vertical” axis, which can detect when a User presses on the Joystick.
+This is accomplished by incorporating two rotary potentiometers inside the joystick Module at 90 degrees of each other, placed in such a manner as to detect shifts in direction in two directions simultaneously and with a push button switch in the "vertical" axis, which can detect when a User presses on the Joystick.

 .. image:: ../_static/imgs/14_Joystick/Chapter14_02.png
     :align: center